There's Nothing but Space, Man!: Singles

-Lead single "Space Man" was co-written by Ryder along with Amy Wadge and Max Wolfgang in London, during the COVID-19 pandemic, before being chosen to represent the United Kingdom at the Eurovision Song Contest 2022.
+Four songs were released in support of the album.
+"Space Man" was co-written by Ryder alongside Amy Wadge and Max Wolfgang before being chosen to represent the United Kingdom at the Eurovision Song Contest 2022.
 The song peaked at number two on the UK Singles Chart following the contest, becoming the highest-charting UK Eurovision entry since Gina G's "Ooh Aah...
 Just a Little Bit" in 1996.
 It has been certified gold by the British Phonographic Industry (BPI).

-On 19 August 2022, "Somebody" was released as the album's second single, peaking at number number 77 in the UK.
-It marked Ryder's first release since the Eurovision Song Contest, with him describing it as a song about "the joy of giving love and experiencing love".
-On 2 September 2022, "Living Without You", a collaboration with Sigala and David Guetta, was released and is included on the album.
-It has been described as a house-inspired EDM track and was first teased by the trio during a performance in August, in Ibiza.
-On 4 November 2022, "All the Way Over" was released as the album's fourth single.
-It has been described as a "heartfelt piano ballad"; in a press release, Ryder called it "a song for anybody on a journey to the other side of loss, grief or heartache".
+On 19 August 2022, "Somebody" was released as Ryder's first post-Eurovision track, with lyrics inspired by the general public after the positive reception Ryder had experienced in 2022, about the joy of giving and experiencing love.
+It peaked at number 77 in the UK.

+On 2 September 2022, "Living Without You", with Sigala and David Guetta, was released.
+It has been described as a house-inspired EDM track and was teased by the trio during a performance in Ibiza.
+On 4 November 2022, "All the Way Over" was released as the album's fourth single and described as a "heartfelt piano ballad"; in a press release, Ryder called it "a song for anybody on a journey to the other side of loss, grief or heartache".